lkarow/react-blog/README.md

 ## Description

 Simple blog created with React and Firebase.
 Users can login anonymously and create, edit and delete posts.
+The posts can be formatted with Markdown.

 <image src="./public/react-blog-home.png" width="400px">